ForeverScape/ForeverScapeCore/readme.md

 ####FU Angular ####

+While Angular is great for building UI and two-way data binding, this overhead is bad for the actual tile engine.
 Looking at mobile performance, we abondon the Angular convention of ng-repeat for the actual tile engine component.
 UI and other interfaces are fine, but the tiling needs to be super-efficient, we can't have two-way binding and $digests() going on all the time.data available.
 Ping me if you have a good organization strategy for angular reuse.